 As a child psychotherapist, I’m very familiar with this scenario.
 So when I recently encountered another Mom’s who wrote, “My daughter said ‘Mommy, I’m Ugly!” and another said her daughter said “Mommy I’m fat” (and she isn’t) I felt compelled to share what it probably means, and specific techniques that can help our children build their self-esteem.

 When your daughter doubts her appearance, your heart sinks, and your first impulse is to say, “That’s not true, you’re so beautiful.
 Why would you say that?”
 Every Mom worries that this is the first step on the long road to poor self-esteem.

 Do you remember the scene in “Alice In Wonderland” when Alice falls down the Rabbit Hole?
 That’s what happens to a child’s self-esteem when they experience what I call “hard feelings,” and don’t have the skills to deal with them.
 These pivotal moments, when handled well, can positively impact the course of your child’s life.

 I won’t blame parents or the media here.
-In fact, this discussion is completely separate from the realm of appearances, because what’s really happening lies beneath the surface.
+This discussion is completely separate from the realm of appearances, because what’s happening lies beneath the surface.

 When children experience what are for them unmanageable feelings, those feelings can easily become transformed into thoughts like “I’m ugly ” or I‘m fat.
 If they’re not handled correctly, those emotions are then acted out in a variety of ways.